Warning: Playing “Stairway to Heaven” Is Prohibited

 Unfortunately, coherently explaining product risks usually is hard to do in a single image.
 A picture may be worth a thousand words, but product warnings can be better explained in words (unfortunately, many litigation risk-averse product makers insist on using the full thousand or more, but that’s a different issue).

 Here we have a pictorial warning about hair rubberbands.
-As the written part of the pictured warning shows (all thumbnails are expandable), they can present a choking hazard.
+As the written part of the pictured warning shows (all thumbnails are expandable), they can present a choking hazard to young children.
 But what if one can’t read the printed warning?
 That’s where the symbol warning against use by children under three comes in.

 Warning: Halloween Grease Makeup Promises Tricks, Not Treats